 Mergers and acquisitions require a significant amount of strategic business planning and legal counsel.
-At the law office of BrewerLong, our mergers and acquisitions attorneys are prepared to navigate our business clients through this complex process.
+At the law office of BrewerLong, an Orlando mergers and acquisitions lawyer from our team is prepared to navigate our business clients through this complex process.

 Some of the most important legal considerations in a merger or acquisition include the following:

 In any type of merger or acquisition, all companies involved in the transaction are required to perform due diligence.
 For the seller, this means taking all necessary steps to maximize the value of the company for its shareholders or equity holders and closing the deal.

 This includes the preparation of extensive documentation about every aspect of the business, including but not limited to:

 - customer and vendor information,

 - payroll and benefits,

 - intellectual property,